 Randy and Jason left.
 Randy dribbled the ball as they walked down the sidewalk.
 “My mom’s making way too big of a deal about her back injury,” Randy said knowingly.
 “She isn’t going to need any surgery.
 She just wants sympathy.”

-“I don’t know,” Jason countered, “back injuries can be pretty bad.”
+“I don’t know,” Jason said, “back injuries can be pretty bad.”

 “She’s also trying to milk workman’s comp.”